 You might not be able to control their behavior, but you do have control over what they learn.

-The next step is to set clear rules.
+The next step in making peace with a hard-to-discipline child is to set clear rules.
 “As a family, you need to sit down at a normal time — not during or after a conflict — and make umbrella rules,” Silver says.
 “These umbrella rules are three simple rules that act as a navigation bar and set up the boundaries for behavior that applies to everything: friendships, school, home life, and public behavior.”

 “I like the idea of centering everything around being safe, kind, and respectful because it applies to everyone,” Silver explains.
-“If a child is screaming at you, ‘I’m not listening,’ or ‘I hate you,’ and you interject you’re immediately in a power struggle.
+“If a child is screaming at you, ‘I’m not listening,’ or ‘I hate you,’ and you interject, you’re immediately in a power struggle.
 Don’t interject.
 Don’t yell.
-Don’t act aggressively towards their aggressive behavior.
+Don’t act aggressively toward their aggressive behavior.
 That creates enemies in a conflict, and you’re not your child’s enemy.”

 The key in those heated moments is to treat your child as an individual.
 They’re a person with a developing personality that you’re constantly impacting, but ultimately, you don’t have control over it.
 Remember what your job is here: It’s not forcing them to eat their vegetables or share their toys or do their homework.
 It’s to raise and teach a kid with the skills to be good to themselves and others.